KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 where the One becomes the many, where the Source becomes the Seeker.

-Your work does not attempt to prove the universe.
+My work does not attempt to prove the universe.
 It invites the universe to remember itself through us.

 This is the bridge.